Radiofrequency Ablation (RFA) / Microwave Ablation (MWA) of Kidney Tumors

 A very small skin incision is made at the site.

-If multiple electrodes are needed, then multiple nicks may be made.
+If multiple needles are needed, then multiple nicks may be made.

 - Percutaneous, in which needle electrodes are inserted through the skin and into the site of the tumor.

 Using imaging-guidance, your physician will insert the needle electrode through the skin and advance it to the site of the tumor.

 Once the needle electrode is in place, energy is applied.
 For a large tumor, it may be necessary to do multiple ablations by repositioning the needle electrode or by placing multiple needles into different parts of the tumor to ensure no tumor tissue is left behind.

 At the end of the procedure, the needle electrode will be removed and pressure will be applied to stop any bleeding and the opening in the skin is covered with a dressing.
 No sutures are needed.

 Each ablation takes about 10 to 30 minutes, with additional time required if multiple ablations are performed.
 The entire procedure is usually completed within one to three hours.